Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Simulation studies

 \subsubsection{Reduced Sigma Point Scaling}

-For all unconstrained UKF variants, except the benchmark, the sigma point scaling was reduced by changing the scaling factor $\gamma$ from 2.4495 (according to nominal UKF scaling \eqref{eq:meth:UKF-scaling}) to 1.
+For all unconstrained UKF variants, except the benchmark, the sigma point scaling was reduced by changing the scaling factor $\gamma$ from 2.4495 (according to nominal UKF scaling \eqref{eq:meth:UKF-scaling}) to 1, though without changing the weighting in \eqref{eq:meth:UKF-weights}.
 The resulting performance is illustrated in Figure~\ref{fig:res:UKF-gamma}, with corresponding graphs indicated by the name extension -$\gamma$.

 Performance improves especially for the additive variants UKF-add-$\gamma$ and \mbox{UKF-SR-$\gamma$}.
 This manifests in lower NRMSE values than for nominal scaling and also than \mbox{UKF-sysID}.
 At the same time, about the same run times are maintained, as illustrated in Tables~\ref{tab:res:UKF} and \ref{tab:res:UKF-gamma}.
 Moreover, no negative values for estimated lipids concentrations ($x_5$) are obtained anymore.